-- 1. Set up company registration with the ATOC programme use Appendix A - 2.
-Agree an appropriate training programme within your organisation to meet your needs and the ATOC minimum requirements see section 10 below - 3.
-Register the individual candidate with ATOC use Appendix B - 4.
-Select a suitable experienced engineer as Mentor ATOC can help with this - 5.
-Set up a liaison meeting with the ATOC Scheme Advisor see section 11 - 6.
-Arrange the graduate's release for ATOC induction see section 12 - 7.
+- 1. Set up company registration with the RDG programme use Appendix A - 2.
+Agree an appropriate training programme within your organisation to meet your needs and the RDG minimum requirements see section 10 below - 3.
+Register the individual candidate with RDG use Appendix B - 4.
+Select a suitable experienced engineer as Mentor RDG can help with this - 5.
+Set up a liaison meeting with the RDG Scheme Advisor - 6.
+Arrange the graduate's release for RDG induction - 7.
 Register the trainee with the relevant Engineering Institution.
-Mechanical engineering candidates must be IMechE members, register with the IMechE and use e-MPDS for their training records.
-Electrical engineering candidates must be IET members.
-They will also use e-MPDS for their training records and for this purpose need to become Affiliate members of the IMechE (for which no fee is required).
-On e-MPDS it is necessary to select either IEng or CEng competence data so the decision on which to use should be considered at this stage. - 8.
-Progress the programme for candidate's training with reviews as agreed with the ATOC Scheme Advisor see section 17.
+Mechanical engineering candidates must be IMechE members.
+Electrical engineering candidates must be IET members. - 8.
+All candidates, irrespective of discipline, will use MPDS for their training records to facilitate consistency.
+For this purpose, members of the IET need to become Affiliate members of the IMechE (for which no fee is required).
+Extracts from MPDS reports may be imported into the professional registration application form, whether applying for registration with the IMechE or the IET. - 9.
+Members of the IET should refer to the use of the IMechE MPDS training records on their personal IET Career Manager.
+On MPDS it is necessary to select either IEng or CEng competence data so the decision on which to use should be considered at this stage. - 10.
+Progress the programme for candidate's training with reviews as agreed with the RDG Scheme Advisor see section 17.

-Mentor allocation may be undertaken by the TOC or ATOC.
+Mentor allocation may be undertaken by the TOC or RDG.
 The latter maintain a list of available Mentors and may be consulted for advice.
 It is important that the Mentor is separate from the Candidate's Line Management function and this can often be achieved by selecting a Mentor from a different company in the railway industry.
 Mentors are senior engineers from within the industry and must be CEng or IEng.
-They must also undergo training for the role and suitable courses for this are run by the Engineering Institutions and, from time to time, by ATOC.
-Mentors are required to undertake a training or refresher course every 3 years and ATOC will maintain a record of training to ensure appropriate refreshers are arranged.
+They must also undergo training for the role and suitable courses for this are run by the Engineering Institutions and, from time to time, by RDG.
+Mentors are required to undertake a training or refresher course every 3 years and RDG will maintain a record of training to ensure appropriate refreshers are arranged.

 The diagram which follows shows the various stages and roles.
-In addition a simplified diagram showing the 'Steps to Registration' is shown in Appendix R. ATOC will be pleased to offer advice at any stage of the process.
-Requests for this should be directed to the ATOC Engineering Support Manager (graduates@atoc.org) on telephone number 020 7841 8134.
+In addition a simplified diagram showing the 'Steps to Registration' is shown in Appendix P. RDG will be pleased to offer advice at any stage of the process.
+Requests for this should be directed to the REGSManager graduates@raildeliverygroup.com on telephone number 020 7841 8134.

-ATOC also monitor and validate the operation of the Scheme to the standards specified, thus obtaining and maintaining the approval of the Engineering Institutions.
+RDG also monitor and validate the operation of the Scheme to the standards specified, thus obtaining and maintaining the approval of the Engineering Institutions.
 The use of key performance indicators will be a part of this process.

-10. Training Programme
+3.2 Training Programme

 Each candidate must undertake a programme of formal training placements and this must be of at least 12 months duration.
-This programme should be prepared and available for discussion at the start-up meeting with ATOC.
-Guidance on the content of the programme is given in Appendix E and this is divided into E1, mandatory elements, with optional parts being shown in E2 and guidance on Technical Visits shown in E3.
-Outline objectives for each training placement are listed in Appendix O. It is intended that the programme is applied flexibly so as to exploit any experiences or opportunities on offer and dates and periods should be varied to suit individual needs as they arise.
+This programme should be prepared and available for discussion at the start-up meeting with RDG.
+Guidance on the content of the programme is given in Appendices E1-E3 and this is divided into E1, mandatory elements, with optional parts being shown in E2 and guidance on Technical Visits shown in E3.
+Outline objectives for each training placement are listed in Appendix M. It is intended that the programme is applied flexibly so as to exploit any experiences or opportunities on offer and dates and periods should be varied to suit individual needs as they arise.